If you haven't seen it:

 This is a light-hearted comedy, with some witty lines, and moments of screwball and gentle farce.
 It is well paced and does not over-play its hand.
-It is not as sentimental as some of the other classic Christmas movies, which is why it is not as well loved, but if you are looking for something a bit different this year, something nostalgic and easy on the eye, then you might want to consider giving this one a try.
+It is not as sentimental as some of the other classic Christmas movies, which is probably why it is not as well loved and remembered, but if you are looking for something a bit different this year, something nostalgic and easy on the eye, then you might want to consider giving this one a try.

 If you have seen it:

 Scroll down past the adverts and the trailer for more.